Hook: Your Creators, influencers, and publishers: you pour weeks into FAQs, templates, and help pages — yet AI answer engines often ignore them

 How to choose identifiers:

-• Use your canonical URL as @id.
+- Use your canonical URL as

-• Add sameAs links to social profiles, official wiki entries, and your company profile on platforms like Crunchbase or Wikidata.
-AI systems rely on these signals for trust.
+sameAslinks to social profiles, official wiki entries, and your company profile on platforms like Crunchbase or Wikidata.
+AI systems rely on these signals for trust. - For product or feature entities, add a small "Thing" block that includes

 Step 6 — Add supplemental schema for credibility